Variant Effect Predictor Tutorial

 Over to you!

 This has been just a short introduction to the capabilities of VEP - have a look through some more of the options, see them all on the command line using --help, or try using the shortcut --everything which switches on almost all available output fields!
-Try out the different options in the filtering script, and if you're feeling adventurous why not use some of your own data to annotate your variants or have a go with a plugin or two.
+Try out the different options in the filtering tool, and if you're feeling adventurous why not use some of your own data to annotate your variants or have a go with a plugin or two.